TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

       Tcl      (.tcl)              --  requires installation
       Java     (.jar)              --  requires installation
       VBScript (.vbs)              --  part of Windows
-      Jscript  (.js)               --  part of Windows
+      JScript  (.js)               --  part of Windows
       Batch    (.bat;.cmd)         --  part of Windows

-    For Unix-style extensionless scripts the first line of the script is consulted for a she-bang (#!) specification of the interpreter program.
+    Finally, Unix-style extensionless scripts are searched as last and the interpreter program is established based on the she-bang (#!) specification on the very first line of the script.
 This can be an arbitrary program but it must be present on the search path.

     Next, the script program needs to be installed somewhere below the 'scripts' directory under one of the TEXMF trees (consult the